ShaqeelAhmad/fuyunix/README.md

 make
 make install
 ```
-use `make CC=cc` to specify a compiler or just edit the Makefile
+use `make CC=cc` to specify a compiler or just edit the config.mk

 replace cc with the compiler of your choice